timClicks/notebook/rust/why-rust-won.md

 - opinionated formatter (inspired by `go fmt`, but slightly weaker). this came later, but early enough to become heavily adopted

+## unapologetic about its preferences

+Rust values control and precision.
+That provides a cognitive burden on people who are learning the language.

+Lesson: Being difficult to learn is less useful for a language that is solving a genuine problem for its target market.
+(Other examples: [Futhark](https://futhark-lang.org/) (GPGPG) )

-## it follow the trends
+## it followed the trends

 Functional programming has been on the ascendency since ~2005.

-Scala,
+- In languages: Scala, Clojure (immutable datastructures), Erlang (now Elixir)
+- In data processing: MapReduce paradigm, NoSQL more generally
+- In libraries: underscore.js, ...

+Unlike those languages, it couldn't use a runtime such as the JVM or BEAM.
+Given the intended use case (write a new web browser for multi-core)

 Objects are less fashionable.
 Why?
 Objects imply hidden mutable state.
 Multiple inheritance also causes problems in C++.
+Typically

+Personal anecdote: Python's community norms changed greatly from 2005 to 2015.
+List/dict comprehensions, data classes, `lambda` became acceptable, methods that processed iterators became lazy (no more `.izip()`, `.imap()`).

+> ### aside: data-oriented programming
+>
+> We're likely to see a

+**lesson:** follow the trends

+**lesson:** Rust will fall out of favour in time

+## luck

+ML heritage: ("Rust is a programming language where teams of Haskell and Java programmers can get along.")
+Lots of Rust is derived from its intial OCaml heritage.
+Pattern matching etc may have been a different language if its starting point was different.

+LLVM: LLVM has enabled a new tranche of excellent programming languages (Julia, Swift, ...).
+It has dramatically reduced the cost of developing an industrial strength compiler.

+## small (initial) target market

+Rust was written to serve the needs of the team that was writing Rust.
+"We need a language that be used to write Servo.
+Firefox is too buggy, it's impossible to fix and we will be eaten alive by Chrome." (not quite an accurate quote)

+## suited the needs of its target market

+The C++ ("systems programming") crowd needed some things:

+ - memory safety
+ - full control over data layout (no GC)
+ - fearless concurrency

 ## design factors